garrandall/popular-music-data/tracks/bring-it-back-travis-porter.md

 Ran through a bunch of bad bitches in my day

 Im older than ya momma
-But I dont fuck cougars
+But I don't fuck cougars
 Yo daddy was a player mane how you such a loser
 When ya momma was a young thing, I knew her
 But even back then nigga I aint wanna do her